 Natasha Rabinovich

-They specialize in working with individuals navigating trauma, identity exploration, and mental health conditions such as PTSD, mood disorders, and ADHD.
-Their practice is particularly focused on supporting LGBTQIA+ individuals, BIPOC clients, and those impacted by systemic oppression, intergenerational trauma, and race-based traumatic stress.
-Understanding the barriers many face in seeking mental health support, Natasha strives to create a therapeutic space where clients feel seen, heard, and validated—without the burden of having to educate their therapist on their lived experiences.
+Natasha enjoys working with individuals navigating complex trauma, exploring their identities, and living with mental health conditions such as PTSD, ADHD, and mood disorders.
+They are passionate about supporting LGBTQIA+ individuals, BIPOC clients, and those impacted by systemic oppression, intergenerational trauma, and racial trauma.
+Understanding the barriers many people face when accessing care, Natasha strives to cultivate a space where clients feel seen, heard, and validated—without the burden of having to explain or justify their lived experience.

 As a Latinx, queer, and gender-nonconforming therapist, Natasha understands firsthand the complexities of navigating multiple intersecting identities in a world that often marginalizes them.
 Their lived experience informs their practice, allowing them to provide a space where clients don’t have to justify their realities—they are simply met with understanding.
-They believe therapy should be accessible, culturally informed, and radical in its commitment to affirming each person’s right to autonomy, healing, and self-definition.
-Natasha is committed to creating a space where clients can connect to their personal truth with authenticity, independence, and empowerment.
+Their work is centered in helping clients reconnect with their personal truth—with authenticity, clarity, and empowerment.